Best Business Checking Accounts of 2020

-The best business checking accounts of 2020 make it easy for businesses to do their banking online or in a branch, and with minimal ongoing fees.
-Many of the top business checking accounts even offer unlimited transactions, and some offer free checks, access to a mobile banking app, and cash bonus offers you can earn right away.
+The best business checking accounts of 2020 make it easy for businesses to do their banking online or in a branch, with minimal fees.
+Many of the top business checking accounts offer unlimited transactions and have no minimum balance requirements, and some offer free checks, access to a mobile banking app, and cash bonus offers you can earn right away.

-As you search for the right business checking account for your needs, take a moment to think about the features you’re looking for.
-Do you need to be able to make unlimited deposits each month?
-Do you need access to a broad network of ATMs?
+As you search for the right business checking account for your needs, it’s essential to take a moment to think about the features you really want.
+Do you want to be able to make unlimited deposits each month with no fees?
+Do you need access to a broad selection of ATMs where you can withdraw cash?
 Do you need a business debit card?
-Do you want to avoid minimum balance requirements?
+And, do you want to avoid fees for things like minimum balance requirements?

-With these questions in mind, start your research to determine which options best meet your requirements.
-If you need help getting started, however, be sure to check out our list of top business checking accounts, which make it easy to access your money while avoiding costly fees that can chip away at your business earnings.
+These are all good questions to ask before figuring out what’s the best business checking account for you and your company.
+Our list features some solid options for business checking accounts.
+Not only do they make it easy to access your money, but they make it possible to avoid costly fees that can chip away at your business earnings.
+Even so, deciding which business checking account is best for you will depend on your company’s needs and personal preferences.
+So it’s wise to consider your situation carefully and review the perks, requirements, and fees from a wide range of bank business checking accounts before making your final decision.

+To help consumers find the best business checking accounts today, we compared a wide range of banking products to see how they stack up.

 Important Things to Know About Business Checking Accounts

-- While all the business checking accounts on this list are superior in many ways, they’re not created equal or offer the same perks.
-Make sure to compare each account and their offerings to see which one offers the best benefits for your business needs.
+- While all the business checking accounts on this list are good in many ways, they’re not all created equal, nor do they offer the same perks.
+Make sure to compare each account and their offerings to see which one has the benefits your business needs.

 - Many business checking accounts come with a monthly maintenance fee, but you should strive to avoid it.
 Most of the time, you can avoid paying monthly fees if you keep a specific amount of money on deposit each month.
-However, you should check for details and other requirements.
+Read the fine print closely.

 - Having access to a mobile banking app can make keeping track of your business cash flow a breeze.
-If you like to bank on the go, check out banks that have a mobile app and offer online support through chat or email.
+If you like to bank on the go, make sure to check out banks that have a mobile app.

-- Finally, consider the ATM network you can use for cash withdrawals, balance checks, and more.
+- Finally, consider the ATM network you can use for cash withdrawals, checking on account balances, and more.
 If you use ATMs frequently for business purposes, you’ll want access to as many free ATMs as possible.

 The 5 Best Business Checking Accounts of 2020

-The following business checking accounts have the best to offer when it comes to convenience and ease of use.
-If you’re on the hunt for a new business checking account, this is a great place to start your search:
+The following business checking accounts are high on convenience.
+While they may not necessarily be the biggest or highest-profile banks, and they may not have branches where you live, they are low on fees and very easy to use.
+If you’re on the hunt for a new business checking account, it’s smart to start your search here:

 - Novo: Best for No Account Minimums